rhodyprog4ds/BrownFall22/portfolio/check2ideas.md

 ### Media Review

-Watch/listen/read to an episode of a high quality[^hq] podcast or other type of meida and write a blog style summary and review.
+Watch/listen/read to an episode of a high quality[^hq] podcast or other type of media and write a blog style summary and review.
 Highlight what you learned and how it relates to topics covered in class.